-O-ring belts, also known as round belts or endless belts, are a type of round belt used for both light and heavy duty low torque belt drive applications.
+O-ring belts, also known as round belts or endless belts, are a type of round belt used for both light and heavy-duty low torque belt drive applications.

 Manufacturers fabricate o-ring belting cross sections in a wide range of lengths and inner diameters, as well as surface hardnesses.
 Note that surface hardness may be measured using the Shore durometer scale.
-You may purchase your o-ring belts as continuous pieces of material, or they may be connected together in a system using glue, staples or other connection hardware.
+You may purchase your o-ring belts as continuous pieces of material, or they may be connected together in a system using glue, staples, or other connection hardware.
 Continuous belt material does tend to be stronger than spliced material.
-What is best for you depends entirely on your application and the stresses and environment to which it will be subject.
+What is best for you depends entirely on your application and the stresses and environment to which the belts will be subject.
 To find out more, talk to a reliable belt drive manufacturer, such as one of those we have listed on this directory page.